geoffrey4444/spectreXcode/README.md

 # spectreXcode
 This repo contains a simple Xcode project that you can use to navigate and edit the source tree.
-Xcode's git integration will also let you do at least common git operations without the terminal.
+Xcode's git integration will also let you do at least common git operations without the terminal (provided that you sign in to github in Xcode preferences).

 # Installation